 - Failure to Pay Overtime Wages

-The letter includes the federal labor codes which may have been violated, provides a way to total up what you are owed, and provides a means to make a reasonable demand for payment.
+The letter includes the California labor codes which may have been violated and provides a way to total up what you are owed and make a reasonable demand for payment.

 BEST USE OF THIS FORM: